 I just threw a little Yiddish at you.
 Stop kvetching means, stop complaining: Make a promise to yourself this holiday season not to complain, criticize, or gossip for some designated period of time; it can be one day, seven days or the three hours you’ll be at your in-laws’ house.
 If you slip-up, get yourself back on the non-kvetch-track.
 When you stop complaining, it opens your mind up to start seeing the good around you instead of the bad.
 You’ll be amazed at how much better you feel as you get in charge of your thoughts and actions!

-As always, I’d love to hear how the tips worked for you this holiday season.
-Please sign up below to grab your FREE Holiday RelationTips Infographic, and, of course, I’d love to get your comments to share your inspiration with others!
+As always, I’d love to hear how the tips worked for you this holiday season, and, of course, I’d love to get your comments to share your inspiration with others!